cypherstack/flutter_liblelantus/scripts/windows/README.md

 # `flutter_liblelantus`
-## Building for Windows
+## Windows
-## Dependencies
+### Install dependencies
-Run `mxedeps.sh` to install MXE and its dependencies, or use the commands below:
+Run `scripts/windows/mxedeps.sh` to install MXE and its dependencies, or use the commands below:
 ```bash
 sudo apt-get install p7zip-full \
   autoconf \